 ''Vince Dooley was one of my favorite people in the world,'' Saban said. ''Vince represented the University of Georgia and all of college football with tremendous integrity and class as both a coach and athletics director.''

-After retiring from coaching, Dooley continued as the school's AD, a job he held from 1979 until 2004.
+After retiring from coaching, Dooley continued as the school's athletic director, a job he held from 1979 until 2004.
 The field at Sanford Stadium was dedicated in his honor during the 2019 football season.

 Josh Brooks, the school's current athletic director, said the big-money program he now guides ''is what it is today because of Vince Dooley.''